-Did you know that you have 60,000 miles of blood vessels?
-These important tubes carry blood all around your body from head to toe.
+Did you know that your body has 60,000 miles of blood vessels?
+These important tubes act like highways, carrying oxygen and nutrients in your blood to every cell in your body from head to toe.
 Get ready to learn many more fun facts about blood vessels and try cool activities, too!

 Basic facts about blood vessels